-The Library Joint Powers Authority has been established as the highest authority for fund balance commitments.
+The board resolutions of the Board of Directors are the only authority for fund balance commitments.
 The approval of fund balance assignments and the classification of fund balance amounts have been delegated to the Director of Libraries.

 In addition, the Board approved an establishment of a stabilization agreement to cover cash flow issues and unexpected expenditures in future fiscal years.
-The amount at June 30, 2014, is \$2,018,347.
+The amount at June 30, 2016 is \$1,982,478.
 This amount is included in committed fund balance.
+The amount can be used only in the event of a declaration of an emergency.

-The following table shows the classification of the Authority's fund balance at the end of June 30, 2014:
+The following table shows the classification of the Authority's fund balance at the end of June 30, 2016:

 Fund Balance Category General Fund

 Committed for:

-Stabilization Reserve \$ 2,018,347
+Stabilization Reserve \$ 1,982,478

-Technology improvements 4,927
+Technology improvements 5,045

-New Felton branch 1,172
+New Felton branch 1,200

-JPA vehicle replacement 238,485
+JPA vehicle replacement 383,403

+Total Committed: 2,372,126

-Unassigned 895,783
+Unassigned 2,405,118

-Total Fund Balance \$ 3,158,714
+Total Fund Balance \$ 4,777,244